netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

       expr: sum(label_replace(label_replace(label_replace(rate(netobserv_workload_ingress_bytes_total[5m]),\"namespace\",\"$1\",\"DstK8S_Namespace\",\"(.*)\"),\"workload\",\"$1\",\"DstK8S_OwnerName\",\"(.*)\"),\"kind\",\"$1\",\"DstK8S_OwnerType\",\"(.*)\")) by (namespace,workload,kind)
 ```

-We could configure it to directly pull the NetObserv metrics, however we choose here another option, using recording rules: it allows to reduce the metrics cardinality by doing some filtering and/or aggregations.
+We could configure it to directly pull the NetObserv metrics, however we choose here another option, using recording rules: it allows us to reduce the metrics cardinality by doing some filtering and/or aggregations.
 Typically, NetObserv metrics have labels for traffic sources and destinations.
 The cardinality of such metrics grows potentially as `N²`, where `N` is the number of workloads in the cluster.
 This could be huge with multiple clusters, and we don't need this level of details in multi-cluster wide dashboards.

 So we are reducing the workload metrics cardinality to `2N` by storing independently `ingress` metrics (per destination, without the source) and `egress` metrics (per source, without the destination).